Beware Floods Ahead is an interactive exhibit developed at the University of Reading to inform people about how, why and where floods happen.

 Our exhibit is clear, interactive and multi-sensory, appealing to a wide age range, learning styles and engagement levels; simplifying complex mathematical concepts and earth systems science, and making them relevant to the audience in the context of predicting floods.

-Starting with shining a Spotlight on a Warming World with Professor Ed Hawkins striking climate stripes graphics to depict how climate change is increasing hazards linked to rising sea levels and extreme weather events.
-We’ll invite people to be a flood judge, predict tomorrow’s weather, today or defend against a flood.
+Starting with shining a Spotlight on a Warming World with Professor Ed Hawkins - striking climate stripes graphics depict how climate change is increasing hazards linked to rising sea levels and extreme weather events.
+We’ll invite people to be a flood judge, predict tomorrow’s weather, today or make a way for water.